G4l43r/lpthw-cn/ex1.rst

 Exercise 1: A Good First Program
 ********************************

-Remember, you should have spent a good amount of time in Excersize 0 learning how to install a text editor, run the text editor, run the Terminal, and work with both of them.
+Remember, you should have spent a good amount of time in Exercise 0 learning how to install a text editor, run the text editor, run the Terminal, and work with both of them.
 If you haven't done that then don't go on, you'll not have a good time.
 This is the only time I'll start an exercise with a